Kevin Mazur/AEG via Getty Images

 The movie's release wasn't the only thing decided in court today.
 Here are some highlights from this morning's hearing, which Katherine did not attend:

-• Beckloff announced that he will appoint a special guardian, Margaret Lodise, to represent the financial interests of Paris, Prince Michael and Blanket in all matters relating to their father's estate.
-The guardian will be in place in time for the next hearing, a week from today.
+• Beckloff is considering whether to appoint a special guardian to represent the financial interests of Paris, Prince Michael and Blanket in all matters relating to their father's estate.

 • Court documents signed off on Friday but released today confirm that the estate's special administrators have been granted the power to enter into book publishing agreements, including reprinting Jackson's autobiography Moonwalk; merchandising transactions, including 2010 calendars, commemorative coins, posters and Jackson-themed school supplies; and a distribution deal for Jermaine Jackson's emotional performance of "Smile" as sung at his brother's public memorial.